dcmrobin/Procgeon/README.md

-# this is the desktop version of procgeon :tm:
+# this is the desktop version of procgeon &trade;
 a retro black and white scrolling roguelike dungeon crawler.

 ## installation instructions: